MassOS-Linux/MassOS/installation-guide.md

 - Prefer the libinput driver over the evdev and synaptics drivers.
 Fixes buggy Elan touchpads.
 - Fixed the defult cursor theme.
-- Added LZ4, ppp, squashfs-tools, squashfuse.
+- Added libgphoto2, libmtp, libnfs, LZ4, ppp, squashfs-tools, squashfuse.
 - Build kmod after OpenSSL, so kmod can be built with OpenSSL support.
 - Added Audit and AppArmor support.